p13tarunkk/p13tarunkk.github.io/_posts/2022-03-19-product-goal- metrics.md

 <u>Prioritised metrics</u>

 North Star Metric is the key broad indicator to track goal.
-It indicates whether the product is benefitting the users as well as impacting the business.
+It indicates whether the product is benefiting the users as well as impacting the business.
 For the interview, it is recommended to specify one North star metric, two to five supporting metrics that relate best to your identified goals.
-It is also suggested to provide a couple of counter metrics or gaurd rail metrics to track any counter affects and risks associated with the product or feature. <br>
+It is also advisable to provide a couple of counter metrics or guard rail metrics to track any counter affects and risks associated with the product or feature. <br>

 E.g. -
 For <i>Instagram Reels </i> feature, the goal is engagement which is measured by the primary metric (North Star Metric or NSM) of Daily Active Customers actively engaging with Reels.

 * **North Star Metrics** - Daily Active Customers engaged with Reels (with >15 secs view time)
-* **Product health metrics** -  No. of User Egagements on Reels (likes,shares,comments) , No. of Reels Created, No. of Customer Views, $ Revenue from ads
+* **Product health metrics** -  No. of User Engagements on Reels (likes, shares, comments) , No. of Reels Created, No. of Customer Views, $ Revenue from ads
 * **Counter Metrics** - User Session time or Time spent on Reels vs other areas of Instagram

  <i>Pro Tips :-